|

 or became, like today’s Black neocons, overseers for the captors,

-leaving the Black woman, all over North Africa, as the captors' chattel
+leaving the Black women, all over North Africa, as the captors' chattel

 and sexual slaves.
 Yes, it’s no wonder the Black woman lost her